jinghao666/kdenlive/dev/ideas/Advanced-Editing.md

 Questions:

 * What should happen in insert mode when moving a clip which is already on the timeline?
 Currently it behaves as if a new clip was inserted.

+## Other ideas

+* Snap cursor to clip boundaries in the timeline, e.g. when holding Shift → workflow: Snap to end of a clip, then insert clip there with `V` in insert mode